-Ref.
-Hazard lazard Risk .
-Existing Control Measures Res ultant No. hazara Consequences to L S N E IR (BOA Club Handbook Recommendations - unless referenced to other documentation) L S RR 1 General uncontrolled, reckless or dangerous play Various injuries Players 5 5 2 1 50 All games (and training) should be conducted within the rules and guidelines laid down by the BOA.
+Hozord Diek E IR Eviating Control Magazina Resultant Ref.
+No. Hazard Consequences Risk to L S N Е E IR Existing Control Measures (BOA Club Handbook Recommendations - unless referenced to other documentation) L S 1 General uncontrolled, reckless or dangerous play Various injuries Players 5 5 2 1 50 All games (and training) should be conducted within the rules and guidelines laid down by the BOA.
 Sessions should be closed to public swimming.
 Club officials should ensure that the club and all participants are valid members of the governing body (the BOA), and abides by its rules.
-All coach's & instructors should be BOA qualified.
+All coach's &amp; instructors should be BOA qualified.
 All members are covered by BOA insurance and prospective members are covered for the initial 28 days.
 Where a referee has not been nominated, for casual games, captains should be selected for each team and they should enforce the rules.
-Anyone responsible for deliberately dangerous play will be excluded from the game and if appropriate the tournament4.
+Anyone responsible for deliberately dangerous play will be excluded from the game and if appropriate the tournament.
 Clubs officials, referees, coaches and instructors should be briefed on the NOP (Normal Operating Procedures) and EAP (Emergency Action Procedures) by pool staff.
 All players should be made aware of these procedures.
 BOA recommends that a qualified in-water referee, instructor or other club official should life-guard the session, prior to them being in the water a dedicated lifeguard.
 The contractual agreement between pool and UWH Club should include agreed lifeguard cover.
 1 3 3